TVPlayerSupport/IPTVPlayerSupport/index.md

 ![Icon](icon_128.png)

 - IPTV Player, watch television on your iMac or MBP.
-- Just drag your favorite TV and Radio playlist file to the window or open it.
+- Just drag your favorite TV and Radio playlist to the window or open it.

 ### Features

-- Support m3u8 TV/Radio live Broadcast, and you can custom your own TV/Radio channel.
+- Support m3u8 TV/Radio live Broadcast, you can custom your own TV/Radio channel.
-- Support text and m3u playlist file.
+- Support txt and m3u playlist.
-- Support  media file formats such as m3u8, mp4, mp3. . . . . .
+- Support  media formats such as m3u8, mp4, mp3. . . . . .
 - Support fullscreen.
 - Mouse Control show or hidden Playlist.
-- Support multi Playlist files, and auto save your txt and m3u Playlist files.
+- Support multi Playlist, and auto save your txt and m3u Playlist.
 - Resize window from 480x320 to Fullscreen.
 - Make the window always stay in front or not.
 - Support AirPlay for Apple TV.